Fault tolerance: Criteria

 An example of a component that passes all the tests is a car's occupant restraint system.
-While we do not normally think of the primary occupant restraint system, it is gravity.
+While the primary occupant restraint system is not normally thought of, it is gravity.
 If the vehicle rolls over or undergoes severe g-forces, then this primary method of occupant restraint may fail.
-Restraining the occupants during such an accident is absolutely critical to safety, so we pass the first test.
-Accidents causing occupant ejection were quite common before seat belts, so we pass the second test.
-The cost of a redundant restraint method like seat belts is quite low, both economically and in terms of weight and space, so we pass the third test.
+Restraining the occupants during such an accident is absolutely critical to safety, so the first test is passed.
+Accidents causing occupant ejection were quite common before seat belts, so the second test is passed.
+The cost of a redundant restraint method like seat belts is quite low, both economically and in terms of weight and space, so the third test is passed.
 Therefore, adding seat belts to all vehicles is an excellent idea.
 Other "supplemental restraint systems", such as airbags, are more expensive and so pass that test by a smaller margin.

 Another excellent and long-term example of this principle being put into practice is the braking system: whilst the actual brake mechanisms are critical, they are not particularly prone to sudden (rather than progressive) failure, and are in any case necessarily duplicated to allow even and balanced application of brake force to all wheels.
 It would also be prohibitively costly to further double-up the main components and they would add considerable weight.
-However, the similarly critical systems for actuating the brakes under driver control are inherently less robust, generally using a cable (can rust, stretch, jam, snap) or hydraulic fluid (can leak, boil and develop bubbles, absorb water and thus lose effectiveness).
-Thus in most modern cars the footbrake hydraulic brake circuit is diagonally divided to give two smaller points of failure, the loss of either only reducing brake power by 50% and not causing as much dangerous brakeforce imbalance as a straight front-back or left-right split, and should the hydraulic circuit fail completely (a relatively very rare occurrence), there is a failsafe in the form of the cable-actuated parking brake that operates the otherwise relatively weak rear brakes, but can still bring the vehicle to a safe halt in conjunction with transmission/engine braking so long as the demands on it are in line with normal traffic flow.
+However, the similarly critical systems for actuating the brakes under driver control are inherently less robust, generally using a cable (which can rust, stretch, jam, or snap) or hydraulic fluid (which can leak, boil and develop bubbles, or absorb water and thus lose effectiveness).
+Thus in most modern cars the footbrake hydraulic brake circuit is diagonally divided to give two smaller points of failure, the loss of either only reducing brake power by 50% and not causing as much dangerous brakeforce imbalance as a straight front-back or left-right split, and should the hydraulic circuit fail completely (a relatively very rare occurrence), there is a failsafe in the form of the cable-actuated parking brake that operates the otherwise relatively weak rear brakes, but can still bring the vehicle to a halt in conjunction with transmission/engine braking so long as the demands on it are in line with normal traffic flow.
 The cumulatively unlikely combination of total foot brake failure with the need for harsh braking in an emergency will likely result in a collision, but still one at lower speed than would otherwise have been the case.